Overview#

 -

-Visibility Controls: Each package carries a visibility setting — PRIVATE (creator only), INTERNAL (organization members), or SHARED (explicitly permitted external parties).
+Visibility Controls: Each package carries a visibility setting, PRIVATE (creator only), INTERNAL (organisation members), or SHARED (explicitly permitted external parties).
 Visibility is distinct from lifecycle status and can be set at creation.

 -